TrevorHD/InsectSeedRemoval/README.md

 # Overview

-Survival analysis of data from an experiment testing the effects of increased growing temperatures and elaiosome presence/absence on seed removal by insects.
+A survival analysis of data from an experiment examining the effects of increased growing temperatures and elaiosome presence/absence on seed removal by insects, namely ants.

 # Files